jeriewang/crh-botnet/docs/examples.rst

 Examples
 ========

-For all examples, it is assumed that the server is ran with
+For all the examples here, it is assumed that the server is ran with

 .. code-block:: bash

     sudo python3.7 -m crh_botnet.server -p 80

-and that it is addressed with :code:`choate-robotics-rpi-01.local`.
+and that it is addressable by :code:`choate-robotics-rpi-01.local`.
 Please adjust as necessary.

 Say Hi To Another Robot